 Entry: Passport and return or onward ticket(s) required.
 Contact the Agricultural Department (264-497-2615) for information regarding pets, animals and seeing-eye dog importation.

 Departure Tax: A US $20 departure tax applies to all tourists departing from Anguilla, whether by plane or ferry.
-There is no charge for children under twelve years old.
+There is no charge for children under two (2) years old.
 The departure tax for day trips to surrounding islands is US $5 for trips through Blowing Point Ferry Terminal ONLY.
 Residents of Anguilla and residents of St. Martin/St. Maarten are also subject to a US $5 departure tax through Blowing Point Ferry Terminal.